spsforks/SCons-scons-wiki/SConsBuildRequirements.md

 If you want to build the docs as well, it will be more complicated.
 You'll need some extra packages:

-You need to have the Python binding for either `libxml2` and `libxslt` or for `lxml` installed; there is no supported Python 3.x binding for `libxslt`.
+You need to have the Python binding for either `libxml2` and `libxslt` or for `lxml` installed.
 For rendering PDF documents, you'll need a program like `fop`, `xep` or `jw` available in your system-wide `$PATH`.
 Creating the EPUB output files of the [UserGuide](UserGuide) and the MAN page, both depend on the Ghostscript executable `gs` for creating the front cover image.  `fop` requires Java but is easily installed via `apt-get` on Debian/Ubuntu.  `jw` is available for Debian/Ubuntu as part of the `docbook-utils` package.
 You'll also need `epydoc` in the `python-epydoc` package.

 See also [DeveloperGuide/Documentation](DeveloperGuide/Documentation) for further details.

+Note: the docs do not currently build under Python 3.
+Check the progress of [Issue 3300](https://github.com/SCons/scons/issues/3300) for progress.
+Also note there is no supported Python 3.x binding for `libxslt`.

 ## Master script